JohnJ28/Metrisch_schroefdraad/README.md

 Simple little program that provides information on Metric threads for CNC machining (in the Dutch language).

 ## Motivation
-I needed this tool in my workshop to quickly find information about threads instead of looking up in a table book or on the internet.
+I needed this tool in my workshop to quickly find information about threads instead of looking up in the Machinery's Handbook or on the internet.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -